Skip to main content

 Upload the generated schema to Exo Cloud.

 Lists your Exo Cloud projects and uploads the schema to the one you select.
+If your account has one project, Exo selects it automatically.
+For CI or deploy scripts, pass --project= with the project token to skip the prompt.
 If a ZAPIER_DEPLOY_KEY is configured, it’s included for Zapier deployments.

 You must run exo:login before using exo:upload, and exo:schema to generate the schema file.